Implementing Celery for Async Shelf Photo Processing

 ).apply_async()

-"""Apply CLAHE and white balance correction for retail lighting variance."""
+"""Apply CLAHE white-balance correction for retail lighting variance."""

 try: